TreAgron/ThermalMultiviewExample/README.md

 1. Plot shape files are created python and and oriented in Qgis
 1. Images are aligned in Agisoft
 1. Shapes are projected on single images
-1. From radiometric .jpg files, .tiff files are derived that represent temperature [C°] * 1000
+1. From radiometric .jpg files, .tiff files are derived that represent temperature as [C°] * 1000
-1. Plot-wise temperature is extracted (plot-wise mean and all percentiles for all image-plot combinations
+1. Plot-wise temperature is extracted (plot-wise mean and all percentiles for all image-plot combinations)
 1. Plot centroids are extracted for subsequent calculations of viewing geometries
 1. Viewing geometries are calculated and timestamps extracted for each plot on each images
 1. Single output files are merged to a complete file